Annex-Engineering/TradRack/docs/klipper/Installation.md

     section
     - Change `run_current` to match your filament driver motor.
 - [trad_rack_optional.cfg](/Klipper_Stuff/klipper_config/trad_rack_optional.cfg):
   optional config file.
-This file is recommended but may be more or less useful depending on your slicer setup.
+It is highly recommended to include this file (see the [Customization document](Customization.md) for more details).

 ### Modifying provided config files for a different board